Theory of Kinetically-Constrained-Models Dynamics: Conclusions

-{\it Conclusions} - We have shown that the persistence of the FA model on the Bethe lattice obeys the critical equation of MCT.
-We note {\it en passant} that this provide one of the most simple derivations of this equation, the main ingredient being expression (\ref{cavb1}), which in turn is obtained by simple probabilistic arguments.
+We have shown that the persistence of the FA model on the Bethe lattice obeys the critical equation of MCT, {\it i.e.} Eq.~(\ref{MCTcrit}).
+We note that this provides one of the most simple derivations of this equation, being obtained by simple probabilistic arguments.
 The theory has been extended and validated in a variety of contexts.
-The possible extension to models with conserved dynamics, like the Kob-Andersen model \cite{kob1993kinetic,toninelli2005cooperative,boccagna2017multispin} is left for future work.

-It is remarkable that exact asymptotic equations can be obtained assuming that $\Delta \phi_b(t)$ is negligible at large times (as suggested by numerical simulations) even without knowing the reason why.
-We are currently investigating this question, motivated also by the fact that the answer should eventually allow to compute systematically the corrections $O(t^{-2 \,a })$, $O(t^{-3 \,a }), \dots$, to the leading $t^{-a}$ behavior.
+The possible extension to models with conserved dynamics, notably the Kob-Andersen model \cite{kob1993kinetic,toninelli2005cooperative,boccagna2017multispin} is left for future work.
+It is remarkable that the exact asymptotic equation is obtained solely from the assumption that $\Delta \phi_b(t)$ (and $\Delta \hat{\phi}_b(t)$) is negligible at large times according to the hierarchy observed numerically.
+We are currently investigating the origin of this hierarchy whose understanding should eventually allow to compute systematically the corrections $O(t^{-2 \,a })$, $O(t^{-3 \,a }), \dots$, to the leading $t^{-a}$ behavior.
 Note in particular that from Fig.~\ref{fig:varb}, $\Delta \phi_b(t)$ seems to decay as $t^{- 3 a}$.

-Another important motivation for a deeper understanding of the origin of the hierarchy is that in systems like spin-glasses and supercooled liquids in large dimensions the critical equation and the parameter exponent can be derived from the critical behavior of the overlap fluctuations \cite{caltagirone2012critical,parisi2013critical,parisi2014diluted,parisi2020theory,rizzo2023stochastic}, whereas in the present case the overlap has regular fluctuations \cite{franz2013finite,perrupato2023inpre} and therefore the mechanism underlying Eq.~(\ref{MCTcrit}) in this case has to be totally different.
+Equation \eqref{MCTcrit} is ubiquitous in glass theory: it has previously been found in the context of supercooled liquids according to MCT \cite{gotze2008complex}, mean-field Spin-Glass models with one step of Replica-Symmetry-Breaking \cite{kirkpatrick1987p,charbonneau2023spin} and supercooled liquids in the limit of infinite dimensions \cite{parisi2020theory}.
+We note that, both in spin-glasses and supercooled liquids in infinite dimensions, criticality is associated to the divergence of the static susceptibility inside the glassy states.
+Instead we have seen in sec. (\ref{sec:FromPersToCorr}) that Eq.~\eqref{MCTcrit} holds in KCMs even if the states are not critical, implying that in general criticality in the statics is not a necessary condition for criticality in dynamics.